jjvanzon/Circular-Language-Spec-Plans/3. Done/2009-08 00    Review by Brother Plan/2009-08 Review by Brother, Small Plan.md

         but most of it is accessible and finished
         It is all sort of a secret.
 Do not go off to companies, or put details about it on the internet.
         ‘Code name’ for the new computer language is ‘the new computer language’.
-        The eventual names I have in mind are: Circle for the new computer language.
+        The eventual names I have in mind are: Encircle for the new computer language.
     - Let my brother discover the material for himself,
       to check if the material is easily accessible.
     - But soon start showing him the main projects and the main products.
     - Specific things to show:
         - Project plans: __(4)__
-            - Circle Language Spec, Project Steps & Time Planning
+            - Encircle Language Spec, Project Steps & Time Planning
-            - Circle Language Spec, Goal & Approach
+            - Encircle Language Spec, Goal & Approach
         - Documentation: __(2)__
             - Code
                 - Basic Diagram Elements